mrconter1/FloatView/README.md

 # FloatView - Intelligent PIP Video Browser

-An always-on-top video browser that automatically positions itself in static screen areas.
+An always-on-top video browser that automatically positions itself in unused screen areas.
+It monitors your screen for changes and finds the largest calm, non-changing rectangular region to occupy - like empty desktop space, unused document windows, or browser backgrounds.
+When you move windows or your layout changes significantly, it automatically repositions itself to stay out of your way while remaining visible.

 ## How It Works